-In addition, hydrated lime can also be added to chicken litter in intensive poultry farms, to extend the life of the litter and provide a degree of protection against parasites and disease.
+Lime is added to chicken litter and animal bedding to extend the life of the litter/bedding and help protect against parasites and diseases.

-Residues from processing citrus when mixed with lime can then be dried and sold as cattle feed.
+Residues from processing citrus fruits when mixed with lime can then be dried and sold as cattle feed.
 In addition, lime can also be used to neutralise waste citric acid and to raise the pH of fruit juices to stabilise the flavour and colour.